How to Get Rid of Dog Smell Without a Bath – 7 Expert Tips

 Like your dog’s teeth, ensuring their ears are clean and preventing earwax buildup is essential to reduce dog smell.
 Not only is ear cleaning important for odor control, but it is also a crucial step in preventing and treating ear infections.

-While you don’t need to clean their ears regularly, you must check them weekly for any odor, wax build-up, or discharge.
+While you do not need to clean their ears regularly, you must check them weekly for any odor, wax build-up, or discharge.
 Only clean your dog’s ears if they are visibly dirty, if your dog went swimming, or if your vet directed you to.
 When cleaning its ears, you will need to use a vet-approved solution.
 You gently squeeze it into the ear and massage the base to distribute.
 The solution loosens dirt and debris.
 Allow your dog to shake its head and gently wipe away debris or wax with a cotton ball.

 High-quality wet wipes can help you keep your dog clean from head to tail.
 Our Hepper Wash Wipes are infused with natural, moisturizing ingredients that will soothe your dog's skin while effectively removing dirt and grime.
 These soft, hypoallergenic wipes are made in the USA and safe for dogs and puppies of all breeds.